Gliding around in a mokoro – this must be Botswana.

-With its network of private ‘concessions’ dotted with just a handful of small, well-designed safari lodges, Botswana offers near exclusivity.
+With its network of private ‘concessions’ dotted with just a handful of small, well-designed safari lodges, Botswana safaris offers near exclusivity.
 Whether you’re watching lions stalk their prey, or taking a magical mokoro trip along narrow, reed-lined channels, you’re unlikely to come across any other visitors.
 The game here rarely disappoints, the birdlife can be spectacular, and night drives are a compelling further option.
 But all this comes with a hefty price tag: a holiday to Botswana’s safari areas is expensive.

 Botswana safari holidays: the choicesAt first glance, the choices for a Botswana safari are bewildering.
 Public or private parks?
 Wet or dry areas?
 Permanent lodges or guided mobile safaris?

-Whatever your choice, safaris in Botswana are seldom cheap, but can be good value.
+Whatever your choice, Botswana safaris are seldom cheap, but can be good value.
 Most trips include meals, activities, laundry and park fees; some even include drinks.
 There are no hidden extras.
 You'll see superb wildlife and have pristine environments virtually to yourself.
 For a holiday, a Botswana safari is wild, magical and very exclusive!

 Lying around these parks and reserves is a patchwork of private wildlife reserves or 'concessions'; which offer much greater flexibility in their safari activities: their guides may drive off the tracks when searching for game; most offer night drives; and some offer walking safaris guided by expert armed guides.
 Each of these safari reserves covers about 800–2,500km², yet each contains just a couple of small, private safari camps, with guests arriving by air.
 They have no campsites or public access so game viewing is generally undisturbed.
 Take a look at the more detailed map of northern Botswana to see the location of many of these reserves.